 In addition to treatment, we provide support services to improve your child’s overall health and wellness.

 - Behavioral health support

 - Care for the mind, body and spirit with biofeedback, yoga, meditation and massage

 Skilled doctors, nurses, research associates, social workers, surgeons and many more are at the core of the world-class hematology and oncology care we provide at Wolfson Children’s Hospital.

 The Cancer Center serves children from North Florida, South Georgia and beyond.
-Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville and is connected to Nemours Children's Specialty Care via Kids Walk.
-Ronald McDonald House is next to Nemours.
+Wolfson Children's is located on the south bank of the St. Johns River in downtown Jacksonville and is connected to Nemours Children's Health via Kids Walk.
+Ronald McDonald House is next to Nemours Children's Health.
 Follow-up care is provided at our Brunswick and Daytona specialty centers.

 When he was three, Chase was diagnosed with acute lymphoblastic leukemia.